-The Fund aims to provide a positive return in excess of the Secured Overnight Financing Rate (SOFR) after fees have been deducted over a three year period by investing in equity and equity related securities worldwide, including emerging markets
+The Fund aims to provide a positive return after fees have been deducted over a three year period by investing in equity and equity related securities worldwide, including emerging markets

 The Fund is actively managed and invests in both long and short positions in equity and equity related securities issued by companies in or connected to the technology, media and telecommunications sectors.
 The Fund may also invest in other equity and equity related securities.